-Software products, such as those we offer, may contain defects and bugs when they are first introduced or as new versions are released, or their release may be delayed due to unforeseen difficulties during product development.
-If any of our products, including products of companies we have acquired, or third-party components used in our products, contain defects or bugs, or have reliability, quality or compatibility problems, we may not be able to successfully design workarounds or resolve these issues.
-Any defects we do not detect and fix in pre-release testing could result in reduced sales and revenue, damage to our reputation, repair or remediation costs, delays in the release of new products or versions or legal liability.
+Software products, such as those we offer, may contain defects, vulnerabilities and bugs when they are first introduced or as new versions are released, or their release may be delayed due to unforeseen difficulties during product development.
+If any of our products, including products of companies we have acquired, or third-party components used in our products, contain defects, vulnerabilities or bugs, or have reliability, quality or compatibility problems, we may not be able to successfully design workarounds or resolve these issues.
+Any defects or vulnerabilities we do not detect and fix in pre-release testing could result in reduced sales and revenue, damage to our reputation, repair or remediation costs, delays in the release of new products or versions or legal liability.
+In addition, we do not control the quality, security or testing of various third-party software, hardware or infrastructure products that are utilized in our business.
 There can be no assurance that provisions in our license agreements that limit our exposure to liability will be sufficient or withstand legal challenge.
-Computer programmers and hackers also may be able to develop and deploy viruses, worms, and other malicious software programs that attack our products or otherwise exploit any security vulnerabilities of our products.
+Computer programmers and hackers also may be able to develop and deploy viruses, worms, and other malicious software programs that attack our or a critical third party's products or otherwise exploit any security vulnerabilities of such products.